Universal-Team/Universal-Updater/README.md

 - A store format with a concept similar to the Cydia Repositories
    - Default is [Universal-DB](https://db.universal-team.net)
    - Want to add your own?
-Go to settings, find "Select Unistore", hit the + icon and type the URL
+Go to settings, find "Select Unistore", hit the + icon and type the URL or hit the QR button and scan the QR code (if they have one)
 - Customization in sorting and display
    - All sorting keys: "Title", "Author" & "Last Updated"
    - Direction could be Ascending or Descending